Krilliac/Insurgency/README.md

-# 5th-MAP
+# Altis Insurgency
-5th Marines Altis Insurgency map code!
+Altis Insurgency using the Enemy Occupation System